Learning WordPress SEO can be a daunting task.

 This is particularly useful when you have duplicate content that you do not want to rank, such as when you are using a content aggregator or have multiple pages that serve the same purpose.

-To add the NoIndex tag to your WordPress site, you can use plugins like AIO SEO Pack or Yoast SEO.
+To add this tag to your WordPress site, you can use plugins like AIO SEO Pack or Yoast SEO.

 Simply navigate to the advanced section (which is below each page or post) and set your preferences.